 Personal Services Contract | Caregiver Agreement

-If drafted properly (and there are a number of restrictions), a personal services contract or personal caregiver agreement can be an incredibly effective tool to both help the parent qualify for Medicaid, while remaining in-line with their estate plan (i.e. get money to people who will inherit it anyway).
+If drafted properly (and there are a number of restrictions), a personal services contract or can be an incredibly effective tool to both help the parent qualify for Medicaid, while remaining in-line with their estate plan (i.e. get money to people who will inherit it anyway).
 A personal caregiver agreement can involve multiple people (within reason) as well.

 Personal services contracts are just one of many medicaid planning strategies that can be used to help qualify mom or dad for Medicaid, while protecting their hard-earned assets.
 Meet with a local elder law attorney today to discuss your family's medicaid planning options.